 From Tokyo to Los Angeles, workers observe May Day with marches and demonstrations

-TOKYO (AP) — Shouting “banzai!” or “live long,” thousands of people gathered in a Tokyo park on Thursday and marched through the streets to the banging of traditional drums, as Japan kicked off celebrations to mark May Day.
+TOKYO (AP) — People across Asia kicked off May Day celebrations with big marches and protests, many of which focused on U.S. President Donald Trump’s policies and fears of global economic uncertainty.

-The holiday, also known as International Workers’ Day or Labor Day, marks the struggles and achievements of workers and the labor movement around the world.
+The holiday, also known as International Workers’ Day or Labor Day, marks the struggles and achievements of workers and the labor movement.
 Thousands of people are expected to attend rallies and marches across the U.S., including in Chicago, Los Angeles, New York and Philadelphia.

-“For our children to be able to live with hope, the rights of workers must be recognized,” said Junko Kuramochi, a member of a mothers’ group who marched in Japan’s capital.

-U.S. organizers say their message this year is focused on fighting back against President Donald Trump’s policies targeting immigrants, federal workers and diversity initiatives.
+Across multiple countries, Trump’s agenda was cited as a source of concern.
+In the United States, organizers said their message this year focused on fighting Trump’s approach targeting immigrants, federal workers and diversity initiatives.

+In Taiwan, President Lai Ching-te referenced new U.S. tariffs under Trump as he promoted a proposed spending bill aimed at stabilizing the job market and supporting livelihoods.
+In the Philippines, protest leader Mong Palatino warned that “tariff wars and policies of Trump” threatened local industries.

-Even in Japan, some said Trump’s policies hung over the day like a shadow.
-One truck in the Tokyo march featured a doll that looked like Trump.
+In Japan, some said his policies hung over the day like a shadow, with one truck in the Tokyo march featuring a doll that resembled Trump.
+There, participants’ demands were wide-ranging and included higher wages, gender equality, health care, reduced military spending and disaster relief for earthquake victims.
+They also demanded a ceasefire in Gaza and an end to Russia’s invasion of Ukraine.

+“For our children to be able to live with hope, the rights of workers must be recognized,” said Junko Kuramochi, a member of a mothers’ group in Tokyo.

-Tadashi Ito, a union construction worker in Japan, said he worried about the potential for rising prices of imported raw materials in the months ahead.
+Tadashi Ito, a union construction worker, said he worried about rising prices for imported raw materials.

-“We think peace comes first.
-And we hope Trump will eradicate conflict and inequalities,” Ito added.
+“Workers unite!
+Workers of the world!
+May Day!” the crowds shouted, punctuating each exclamation with “banzai!”

+In Manila, thousands of Filipino workers marched near the presidential palace, where police blocked access with barricades.
+Protesters demanded higher wages and stronger protections for local jobs and businesses.

-In Indonesia, President Prabowo Subianto took to the streets of the capital, Jakarta, to greet thousands of workers who cheered him amid tight police and military security in National Monument Park.
+In Indonesia, President Prabowo Subianto greeted thousands of workers who cheered him in Jakarta’s National Monument Park.

 “The government that I lead will work as hard as possible to eliminate poverty from Indonesia,” Subianto told the crowd.